RRSPs: Know your limits

 - The total amount you can contribute to your RRSP each year is made up of your contribution limit for the current year plus any "carry-forward" contribution room from previous years.

-- Your RRSP contribution limit for 2017 is 18% of earned income you reported on your tax return in the previous year, up to a maximum of $26,010.
-For 2016, the upper limit is $25,370.
-If you have a company pension plan, your RRSP contribution limit is reduced – see the last bullet point for details.
+- Your RRSP contribution limit for 2019 is 18% of earned income you reported on your tax return in the previous year, up to a maximum of $26,500.
+For 2018, the upper limit was $26,230.
+If you have a company pension plan, your RRSP contribution limit is reduced – see the last bullet point below for details.

 - If you don't make the maximum allowable RRSP contribution in any given year, Canada Revenue Agency (CRA) lets you carry forward the unused contribution room indefinitely and add this to the amount you can contribute for future years.